jetaggart/stream-encrypted-chat/README.md

 }
 ```

-Using the senders public key from Virgil, we encrypt our text.
-This text is then
-passed to the Stream channel.
 Now all Stream will see is the ciphertext!

 ## Step 7.
 Receiver decrypts and reads message
 The last thing to do is decrypt the sender's message on the receiver's side.
 Assuming you've gone through chat room setup you will see:

 ![Full Chat](https://ibin.co/4vvvotfqK37K.png)

-In order to do this we follow a similar pattern to step `6.`.
-If you look at how
+To decrypt the message we follow a similar pattern to [Step 6](#step-6).
-we create the `MessageList` you'll see a custom `Message` component called
+If you look at how we create the `MessageList` you'll see a custom `Message`
-`MessageEncrypted`:
+component called `MessageEncrypted`:

 ```javascript
 // frontend/src/App.js
 <MessageList Message={this._buildMessageEncrypted}/>
 ```

-Since we need to add props for decryption for our custom `Message` component, we
+Since we need to provide decryption props to add props for decryption
-add them to the props passed by the Stream React components:
+to our custom `Message` component, we add them to the props passed by the
+Stream React:

 ```javascript
 // frontend/src/App.js